aemc/Chat-App/readme.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-You will need to install NodeJS, Express, and MongoDB.
+You will need to install Node.js, Express, and MongoDB.
 See below for links.

 ### Installing
 Clone or download the source code and run ```$ node app.js``` within the root directory.